sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 ### RoleCode

-A case-sensitive, two-character String that uniquely identifies a role.
+A case-sensitive, two-character alphanumeric String that uniquely identifies a role.
 The first letter indicates the faction (V => Village, R => Rogue, M => Mafia).

 ### ActionUsability